makerdao/community/governance/votes/Executive Vote - November 15, 2023.md

 - The Spark Lend Dai Direct Deposit Module (D3M) will have its Maximum Debt Ceilling (`line`) increased.
 - The Launch Project will receive a transfer of Dai and MKR.
 - Two DAO Resolutions pertaining to the HVBank vault will be approved.
-- A whistleblower bounty will be paid relating to the derecognition of two Aligned Delegates.
+- A whistleblower bounty of **27.78 MKR** will be paid relating to the derecognition of two Aligned Delegates.
-- Aligned Delegate compensation for October 2023 will be paid out.
+- Aligned Delegate compensation for October 2023 will be paid out, totaling **279.54 MKR**.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**